RocketDerp/April14_2025/Quotes_Pile/Reddit2025B/2025-09-24_Reddit_pull.md

 https://old.reddit.com/r/clevercomebacks/comments/1nq3kwx/so_dei_is_okay_if_its_you/ng46ubh/

 Notice no mention of the library at the university.
-That educated, researched, footnoted, citaiton full books with nonfiction information aren't mentioned in the Reddit comment? if you want to meet random people to explain things to you - go to the Reddit comment sections.
-Where people are against citations and fact-checking books with endnotes and footnotes.
+That educated, researched, footnoted, citation full books with nonfiction information aren't mentioned in the Reddit comment? if you want to meet random people to explain things to you - go to the Reddit comment sections.
+Where people are against citations and fact-checking books with end-notes and footnotes.
 Against Wikipedia with links inline to better comprehend.
-Instead just lots lots of comments based on not understanding or conprehending topics.
-The public library and unviersity library are considred boring, nonfiction isn't thrilling entertainment like Hollywood and Truth Social produce.
+Instead just lots lots of comments based on not understanding or comprehending topics.
+The public library and university library are considered boring, nonfiction isn't thrilling entertainment like Hollywood and Truth Social produce.

 https://old.reddit.com/r/clevercomebacks/comments/1nq3kwx/so_dei_is_okay_if_its_you/ng46wdl/

-And what does the Reddit communit vote for?
-Fixing addiction to ficiton or furthering it.
+And what does the Reddit community vote for?
+Fixing addiction to fiction or furthering it.
 I see addicts flocking to junk content.
+ToDo: quote form Campbell on thinking always wrong voting.

 https://old.reddit.com/r/clevercomebacks/comments/1nq3kwx/so_dei_is_okay_if_its_you/ng47mz4/